anton-liauchuk/java-interview/README.md

 # About project
 At the beginning, it was the repository with questions from Java interviews.
-Currently, it's more like knowledge base about different topic with useful links.
+Currently, it's more like knowledge base with useful links.

 # Table of Contents
 - [Core](#core)